Atesh: 2023

+2024

-May 25, 2024: Atesh claimed responsibility for a sabotage attack near Yaroslavl.
+May 25: Atesh claimed responsibility for a sabotage attack near Yaroslavl.
 According to Atesh, an agent destroyed equipment at a substation.

-July 5, 2024: Agents of Atesh managed to carry out a successful operation on the Trans-Siberian Railway near Yekaterinburg, resulting in the destruction of the railway track along which North Korean ammunition was being transported.
+July 5: Agents of Atesh managed to carry out a successful operation on the Trans-Siberian Railway near Yekaterinburg, resulting in the destruction of the railway track along which North Korean ammunition was being transported.

+2025

-February 15, 2025: Atesh fighters sabotaged a Russian RP-377LA electronic warfare vehicle by pouring sugar into its fuel tank.
+February 15: Atesh fighters sabotaged a Russian RP-377LA electronic warfare vehicle by pouring sugar into its fuel tank.

-April 24, 2025: Believed to be Atesh operatives firebombed a Russian Su-30SM at the Rostov-on-Don airfield with tail number 35.
+April 24: Believed to be Atesh operatives firebombed a Russian Su-30SM at the Rostov-on-Don airfield with tail number 35.

-May 8, 2025: the Ukrainian partisan group Atesh claimed responsibility for a sabotage attack near Moscow, disrupting communications of several Russian military units.
+May 8: the Ukrainian partisan group Atesh claimed responsibility for a sabotage attack near Moscow, disrupting communications of several Russian military units.
 According to Atesh, an agent destroyed equipment at a substation in Mogiltsy.

-June 1, 2025: Atesh fighters undertook a sabotage operation on a railway in Donetsk Oblast, during Operation Spider's Web on the same day.
+June 1: Atesh fighters undertook a sabotage operation on a railway in Donetsk Oblast, during Operation Spider's Web on the same day.

-September 21, 2025: Atesh carried out a sabotage operation in the Russian city of Smolensk, targeting a railway line leading to a major aviation plant involved in missile and drone production.
+September 21: Atesh carried out a sabotage operation in the Russian city of Smolensk, targeting a railway line leading to a major aviation plant involved in missile and drone production.

+2026

+May 21: Atesh partisans set fire to a diesel locomotive in Saint Petersburg transporting oil.

+June 20: Atesh partisans carried out a sabotage operation, damaging the substation of the Atlant-Aero defense plant in Taganrog.